IBAnimatable/IBAnimatable/Documentation/IBAnimatable 4.0 Migration Guide.md

 - **New promise-like animation APIs:** uses promise-like animation API to replace nested closures syntax.

 ## Breaking API Changes
 IBAnimatable 4 has introduced new promise-like animation APIs.
-If you used the old animation APIs in code before, this document can help you identify the most changes for those APIs.
+If you used the old animation APIs in code before, this document can help you identify most changes for those APIs.

 ### Animation APIs
 #### Animations in Interface Builder
-If you can configure the animations in Interface Builder.
-There is no breaking changes at all 🎉
+If your animations are configured in Interface Builder.
+There are no breaking changes at all 🎉

 #### Animations in code

-There is an example how we improve animation APIs.
-Before version 4, we create chain-able animations like
+This is an example of how we've improved the animation APIs.
+Before version 4, we created chain-able animations like

 ```swift
 view.squeezeFade(.in, direction: .down) {